DrCopyPaste/RoutinR/Readme.md

 - saved job timesheets can be updated (change assigned job and/ or start/ end time)

 # Features ToDo
+- huge delay when adding to dictionaryeditor?!? (can provoke showing by leaving and reentering view?)

+- job picker is not preselected when leaving and reentering view (shouw we delete pending values on leave?)

 - external apis can be linked by creating api export profiles containing post url, api user, api key -- jobs can then be assigned an individual post template (i.e. json with placeholders for start and end time)